Discover Unique and Stylish Holiday Rentals in the Cotswolds, UK

 Courtesy of Dove House Cottage 1 / Booking.com

 Dove House is just a 15-minute drive northwest of Oxford, situated perfectly to offer easy access to the wilds of the Cotswolds.
-The old bones of the cottage blend stylishly with modern features such as the granite-topped kitchen island and high-spec bathrooms, while the quaint courtyard makes for lovely breakfast environs.
+The old bones of this Cotswolds rental cottage blend stylishly with modern features such as the granite-topped kitchen island and high-spec bathrooms, while the quaint courtyard makes for lovely breakfast environs.
 The nearby village of Witney is not far by car – you can easily while away an afternoon exploring the high street, 12th-century church and Medieval-era buttercross.

 Courtesy of SACO Bristol – West India House / Expedia